Allison Academy School (North Miami Beach, Florida): Athletics

 Through team sports, students are encouraged to reach their potential in physical fitness, skill development, teamwork, sportsmanship, discipline, and leadership.
 Nearly 80% of students play at least one sport and many are two-to-three season athletes.

 Allison Academy has a boys’ basketball team that has a schedule of 15 – 20 games each season.
 The team competes against other schools within the area.
 The girls’ volleyball team is competitive and plays 10-15 games each season.

 Students

 The course program provided by Allison Academy is designed to follow the Next Generation Sunshine State Standards for Curriculum and to use state-adopted textbooks and ebooks to meet the objective of obtaining a high school diploma and of preparing students for higher education—college, university, or technical/vocational institutions.
 Graduates from the academy are recognized by leading universities.
 After graduation, 87% of students from the school go on to attend a 4-year college.

 International Students

-Allison Academy is part of the more than 250 top schools Cambridge Network International that offers excellent opportunities for prospective students.
+Allison Academy is part of the more than 250 top schools Cambridge Network International.
 Through this program, foreign students are placed in environments that meet the Cambridge Network’s Golden Standards.